-Screening hundreds upon hundreds of resumes, Caregiver Jobs Victoria could quickly point out the five most common job application mistakes.
+Screening hundreds upon hundreds of resumes, Caregiver Jobs Victoria could quickly identify the five most common job application mistakes.
 If you are guilty of one or more items, it's high time that you avoid repeating those mistakes.

 Improperly naming your resume file